- What is Behance and how does it fit into Creative Cloud?

 I already use Creative Cloud and ProSite.
 What do I do now that ProSite is included in my Creative Cloud membership?

 If you’re currently paying for a Creative Cloud membership, you can publish a ProSite at no further cost.
 When you’re ready to publish your ProSite, make sure that the Adobe ID you use to log in to Behance is the same one that use to pay for Creative Cloud.
-If it's not, you can click "use a different Adobe ID" for Behance here.
+If it's not, you can click "use a different Adobe ID" under "Switch Adobe IDs" here - this will associate your Behance account with a different ID.

 Nothing happens when I click “Share.”